 THE SUNDAY REVIEW | ALL THE UGLY AND WONDERFUL THINGS – BRYN GREENWOOD

 The story in this book seems to be an easy one to judge.
 There are some things that seem to be moral absolutes.
 And yet, somehow this book takes some of the most basic moral absolutes and makes them ambiguous.
-It takes the easy good guys and has them become at best misguided, at READ MORE
+It takes the easy good guys and has them become at best misguided, at worst READ MORE

 THE SUNDAY REVIEW | INSTRUCTIONS FOR A HEATWAVE – MAGGIE O’FARRELL

 It’s been rather warm here over the past couple of months (except, of course, the last week), so this felt like a very thematic book to tackle this summer.
 I haven’t read many of Maggie O’Farrell’s books – in fact, before this, I’d only read one.
-But that one made such an impression on READ MORE
+But that one made such an impression on me READ MORE

 THE SUNDAY REVIEW | THE STORY OF ARTHUR TRULUV – ELIZABETH BERG

 Sometimes even for very different people at very different points in their lives, there is a shared experience.
 In this book, that shared experience is loneliness.
 The book begins in a cemetery.
 Maddy, a lonely teenaged girl, is there on her lunch hour to visit her mother’s grave.
-Arthur Moses is there – as READ MORE
+Arthur Moses is there – as he READ MORE

 THE SUNDAY REVIEW | LOCALLY LAID – LUCY B. AMUNDSEN

 I enjoy books about pretty much any kind of pursuit that works with part of nature in a respectful way.
 Whether it’s gardening, homesteading, farming, wilding, or – as in this case – raising chickens for eggs.
 It all started with a modest backyard brood of hens.
-Manageable, not too difficult to care for, READ MORE
+Manageable, not too difficult to care for, produced READ MORE

 THE SUNDAY REVIEW | IN A SUNBURNED COUNTRY – BILL BRYSON

 Bill Bryson is a fixture in the world of travel writing, and for good reason.
 His books have long been favourites of mine, and this one may very well be top of the pile.
 I read it a couple of decades ago, and have been wanting to re-read it pretty much ever since.
-Not READ MORE
+Not only READ MORE

 THE SUNDAY REVIEW | GROWING OLD – ELIZABETH MARSHALL THOMAS

 If things go to plan, growing old is something we all expect to face at some point.
 When we are young – like, really young – we don’t feel as if this is the truth.
 Older people, even those our parents’ age, seem like a whole different species.
-Then we make it to adulthood, READ MORE
+Then we make it to adulthood, and READ MORE

 THE SUNDAY REVIEW | HIDDEN NATURE – ALYS FOWLER